 Clinical Update: Sickle Cell Disease IND Advances to Clinical Trial

-EDIT-301, which is developed by Editas Medicine (US) as an autologous CRISPR-edited cell therapy for the treatment of severe SCD, will be assessed in the RUBY trial in 40 adult participants between the ages of 18 and 50 years.
+EDIT-301, which is developed by Editas Medicine (US) as an autologous CRISPR-edited cell therapy for the treatment of severe sickle cell disease (SCD), will be assessed in the RUBY trial in 40 adult participants between the ages of 18 and 50 years.

 The single-arm, open-label, multicenter study is actively recruiting, and the overall goal is to evaluate the efficacy, safety and tolerability of EDIT-301 in adults with severe SCD.

 EDIT-301 is designed to reactivate foetal haemoglobin

 EDIT-301 is developed using a CRISPR-Cas12a ribonucleoprotein to enhance the HBG1/2 promoter region in the beta-globin locus of patient-derived haematopoietic stem cells (HPSCs).
 Naturally-occurring HbF-inducing mutations at the HBG1/2 region support the clinical relevance of using gene editing to enhance the HBG1/2 promoter, and this strategy has been shown to increase the red blood cell levels of HbF.

 EDIT-301 is the first experimental medicine in development using CRISPR-Cas12a gene-editing technology.